wp-plugins/add-to-any/README.txt

 5. Color chooser for your AddToAny menus

 == Changelog ==

+= .9.9.6.7 =
+* Major overhaul of CSS stylesheet again
+* Fix A2A Kit styling for manual placements
+* Simplify A2A Kit styling
+* Remove short-lived clearfix
+* Remove legacy fallback to inline CSS for WP 2.0
+* Remove CSS code offer in admin

 = .9.9.6.6 =
 * Major changes to plugin CSS stylesheet to support A2A Kit (official standalone services)